dipscope/Enumeration.TS/README.md

 `Enumeration.TS` is a small but powerful package which brings support for type safe enums into `TypeScript`.
 Besides it provides you polymorphic support similar to regular classes to avoid `switch` cases and write better code.

+We recommend to use our [official website](https://dipscope.com/enumeration/what-issues-it-solves) to navigate through available features.
+You can also use the latest documentation described below.

 ## Give a star :star:

 If you like or are using this project please give it a star.
 Thanks!